Skip to main content

 — Jack Ramsey, CEO, TripStax

-According to the company’s recent growth announcement, TripStax sent over 43.6 million automated CO₂ data requests to sustainability platform Thrust Carbon in 2023—a rise of 18% year on year.
-Each request retrieves CO₂ emissions data for a specific booking segment, feeding it back into the system for inclusion in itineraries, reports, and dashboards.
+In 2023 alone, TripStax sent over 43.6 million automated COโ‚‚ data requests to sustainability platform Thrust Carbon — a rise of 18% year on year.
+Each request retrieves carbon emissions data for a specific booking segment, supporting better decision-making and seamless reporting.

-• Calculate total emissions across business units or regions
+• Calculate total carbon footprint across business units or regions

 • Compare the environmental impact of travel options

-• Align corporate travel with broader ESG goals
+• Align international travel strategies with broader ESG goals

 “Clients can start with The TripStax Core connected to one or two TripStax modules, and add further modules in their own timeframe, without disrupting their business-as-usual workflows.”